8 Wonderful Things to Do in Kotor and Surroundings in 2025

 Climb the Ladder of Kotor

-If you’ve still got energy and time, after visiting St. John’s Fortress continue climbing up on the Ladder of Kotor.
+If you’ve still got energy and time after visiting St. John’s Fortress, continue climbing up the Ladder of Kotor.
 Alternatively, you can start the climb on a different occasion from just outside the walls of the city, in the northeastern corner.
 If you continue from the fortress, you need to exit through a window and descend a ladder.
-The exact spot can be a bit tricky to find, but if you check the trail on Google Maps you’ll find it.
+The exact spot can be a bit tricky to find, but if you check the trail on Google Maps, you’ll find it.

 View from the Ladder of Kotor

 The hiking trail goes up in a zig-zag, reaches Saint John’s Fortress and the small church Sveti Juraj, and then continues upwards.
 You can climb as much as you feel like, but I recommend going all the way up to the top of the “ladder”.
 While there is no sign at the top, you will notice that the trail takes a turn and continues around the mountain.
-If you keep walking, you can potentially go all the way to Cetinje, Montenegro’s former royal capital.
+If you keep walking, you can potentially reach Cetinje, Montenegro’s former royal capital.

 Like the visit to St. John’s Fortress, the Ladder of Kotor is better climbed in the early morning or late afternoon.
-When I visited Kotor in mid-June, the temperatures were still too high even at sunset, so the best time was in the morning.
+When I visited Kotor in mid-June, the temperatures were still too high even at sunset, so the morning was the best time.
 Until around 9 AM, the sun is still hiding behind the mountain, so the entire hike is in the shade.

 Take a boat trip around the bay